The City of Appleton will hold its annual historic

 The above streets will reopen as the end of the Parade proceeds along the route.
 The College Avenue portion of the route will reopen around 9:40 am.
 The Pacific Street portion of the route will reopen sometime around 10 am.

-Those with questions about the traffic plan can contact the Appleton Police Department at 832-5500.
+Questions about the traffic plan?
+Contact the Appleton Police Department at 832-5500.